+In order to build Solang from source, you will need:

+- Rust version 1.68.0 or higher

+- A C++ compiler with support for C++17

-In order to build Solang from source, you will need rust 1.65.0 or higher, and a build of LLVM based on the Solana LLVM tree.
+- A build of LLVM based on the Solana LLVM tree.
 There are a few LLVM patches required that are not upstream yet.

 First, follow the steps below for installing LLVM and then proceed from there.

 If you do not have the correct version of rust installed, go to rustup.
+Compatible C++17 compilers are recent releases of gcc, clang and Visual Studio 2019 or later.